This section documents all changes and bug fixes applied since the release of 5.2.2.

 In the Inserts tab of the Table Editor, if a value was entered with quoting then any characters in the string requiring escaping were not escaped.
 However, if the same string was entered without quoting then the string would be escaped correctly by MySQL Workbench.

 For 5.0 and 5.1 this is expected behavior.
 If a value is entered without leading and trailing quotation marks, the Inserts Editor adds quoting and escapes characters that require it.
 However, if quoted text is entered, the Inserts Editor carries out no further checks because it assumes a correctly escaped and quoted sequence has been entered.

 5.2 features a new Inserts Editor.
 In this case the user enters the string without quoting or escaping and the Inserts Editor takes care of all quoting and escaping as required.
 (Bug #38906)

-In the Forward Engineer SQL CREATE script wizard, in the dialog asking for confirmation to overwrite an existing file, clicking the Cancel button led to the wizard proceeding to the next step, while clicking the Replace button led to cancellation of the action.
+In the Forward Engineer SQL CREATE script wizard, in the dialog asking for confirmation to overwrite an existing file, clicking the button led to the wizard proceeding to the next step, while clicking the button led to cancellation of the action.
 The functionality of the buttons appeared to be reversed.
 (Bug #47257)

 When adding inserts with a

 NULLvalue in a column, MySQL Workbench incorrectly added single quotation marks to the NULL value.Note